AnyChart/docs.anychart.com/Working_with_Data/Table_Data_Model.md

 To iterate over a table, first access a selection of rows - create an instance of {api:anychart.data.TableSelectable}anychart.data.TableSelectable{api} (see [Accessing Rows](#accessing_rows)).
 Then call {api:anychart.data.TableSelectable#getIterator}getIterator(){api} on it to obtain the {api:anychart.data.TableIterator}anychart.data.TableIterator{api} object.

-Finally, call the methods of the iterator:
+Finally, call methods of the iterator:

 * {api:anychart.data.TableIterator#advance}advance(){api} - advances the iterator to hte next data item
 * {api:anychart.data.TableIterator#get}get(){api} - returns the value in a given field of the current row